kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 | long_description    | 0.316             |
 | light_weight        | 0.301             |

 A customer profile was generated based on the products they have purchased.
-The profile represents the average attributes of the items, highlighting the customer's preferences.
+The profile represents the average attributes of the products, highlighting the customer's preferences.

 - A subset of the TF-IDF DataFrame (`tfidf_df`) was created, containing only the rows corresponding to the products purchased by the customer.
 - The average scores of the features for the purchased products were calculated, forming the customer's profile.